factcondenser/calculate-concentrations/README.md

 1                             # natsort module does not exist in system
 ```

-If necessary, nstall `natsort`:
+If necessary, install `natsort`:

 ```sh
 $ pip install natsort
 ```

-Run the script with the provided `.tsv` file, `sample.tsv`, or a `.tsv` of your own.
+Run the script with the provided `.tsv` file - `sample.tsv` - or a `.tsv` of your own.
 Don't forget to specify whether you're making RNA or gDNA:
 ```sh
 $ python calculate-concentrations.py sample.tsv RNA
 ```